-The 3 warning light appears on the instrument panel A or B to confirm activation.
+The 5 warning light comes on on the instrument panel to confirm activation.

-While driving, it is possible to leave the ECO mode temporarily in order to improve engine performance.
+While driving, it is possible to exit the ECO mode temporarily in order to improve engine performance.

-To do this, press the accelerator pedal firmly and fully.
+Do this by pressing the accelerator pedal down firmly and fully.